PauloMigAlmeida/PauloMigAlmeida/README.md

 📫 **How to reach me:** https://twitter.com/PauloMigAlmeida

 ### Meaningful open source contributions:
-* Added support for most of the GitHub Marketplace && Github App APIs to the https://github.com/hub4j/github-api.
+* Added support for most of the GitHub Marketplace && Github App APIs to the [github-api](https://github.com/hub4j/github-api).
 Currently used at Jenkins integration with GiHub.
-* Created the first AWS Lambda runtime for C lang (C11).
+* Created the first [AWS Lambda runtime for C lang (C11)](https://github.com/PauloMigAlmeida/aws-lambda-c-runtime).
 This provides negligible cold-start overhead (single digit millisecond).

 ### Statistics